ebivikky3/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files (starting with)
+Display the contents list of your current directory.